Red & Yellow – Student of the month

 I was honored to have been named the Red & Yellow School’s Student of the Month.
 Little did I know, they also wanted to hear my entire life’s story.
-But instead of my memoirs (which will soon be available at Exclusive Books and nearby Kindles), we talked about some pretty cool digital marketing topics.
+But instead of my memoirs (which will soon be available at Exclusive Books and nearby Kindles), we talked about some pretty cool digital marketing stuff.

 Not to mention why I love R&Y, digital marketing, what my dreams were growing up and whom I’d invite to dinner.
 While some of the questions were tough (and a little embarrassing) I luckily, have no trouble talking about myself.
 Check out the full interview below.